Next Generation Enterprise Design

 Dana Brown at TDC is a national leader in envisioning and working for democratic, public ownership of pharmaceutical production – as well as bringing the concept of public ownership to the healthcare sector more broadly.

-Learn more about DPO our reconceptualization of public ownership in the areas of healthcare, remunicipalization of water and utilities and community control of land and housing
+Learn more about DPO and our reconceptualization of public ownership in the areas of healthcare, remunicipalization of water and utilities and community control of land and housing.

 Community Ownership of Digital Infrastructure